I’ve never worked with a nonprofit before. Is that okay?

 Yes!
 As long as you have the right professional expertise for the specific project at hand, you don’t need to have prior experience working for a nonprofit.
 In fact, you are not alone – many of our pro bono consultants haven’t worked outside the corporate sector.

-What type of Taproot project is the best fit for me?
+What types of opportunities are the best fit for me?

-Taproot+: Work virtually or in person with a nonprofit on short-term projects lasting 4 – 6 weeks on average.
+Taproot Plus: Work virtually or in person with a nonprofit on projects or provide quick consultations through sessions.

-Create an account on Taproot+ (as easy as signing in with your LinkedIn account!), tell us about the fields and skills in which you have at least 3 – 5 years of professional experience, then start browsing opportunities.
-Once you find a project or activity that sparks your interest, simply apply to get involved.
+Create an account on Taproot Plus (as easy as signing in with your LinkedIn account!), tell us about the fields and skills in which you have at least 3 – 5 years of professional experience, then start browsing for in-person and virtual opportunities.
+Once you find a project, session, or event that sparks your interest, simply apply to volunteer.

 How do I know what opportunities are open to me?

-Sign up for an account on Taproot+ and login to see which projects and events are available in your area.
+Sign up for an account on Taproot Plus and login to see which projects, consultation sessions, or in-person workshops and events are available to you.

 When can I work on a Taproot project?